 This home was constructed by Cadwallader Beale circa 1883.
 Beale operated the Evergreen Hotel which was located on corner of West Front and Rural Streets.
-He sold the house to Dr. Charles T. Taliaferro, a surgeon in the WBTS (War Between the States); later practicing medicine and operated one of the first pharmacies in the town.
+He sold the house to Dr. Charles T. Taliaferro, a surgeon in the Civil War; who had a medical practice in Evergreen and operated one of the first pharmacies in the town.
 Originally, the house was a 2-story Victorian structure, having a two-tiered porch and banisters on the 2nd level.
 In 1912, the house was remodeled to its present Neo-Classical style by architect Frank Lockwood, who designed the south wing of our State Capitol, as well as other structures on the UA Campus, Huntingdon College, Andalusia, and Evergreen.
-The house remains in the Taliaferro family.

 This house is located at the corner of Belleville & Bruner Avenue in Evergreen (GPS coordinates 31.430869, -86.955847).

 This ia a private residence – drive by only.

 Source: Sherry Johnston (Genealogist/ Historian Evergreen-Conecuh Co.
 Public Library)